-When I was pregnant with my first daughter, longtime readers may recall that I got into the hidden camera show ‘Cheaters’ where people who suspect their partners of cheating have them investigated and followed… and then confront them..
-I know, I know, but I was signed off with a bad back at 34 weeks.
-Call it BR research.
+Longtime readers may recall that while pregnant with my first daughter, I got into the hidden camera show ‘Cheaters’.
+The premise is people who suspect their partners of cheating have them investigated and followed… and then confront them.
+I know, I know.
+But I was signed off with a bad back at 34 weeks.
+Call it Baggage Reclaim research, haha.
 It fascinated me that people either wouldn’t trust the information they already had or that they would go on TV before they would communicate with their partners or make a decision.

-There are clues as to why you suspect your partner of cheating (or whatever it is), and unless you’re projecting – that’s when you’re up to something, feeling bad about it on some level and then looking to dispel that feeling by finding a similar fault in them, or when you’ve already got the story in your head and just want to bring the self-fulfilling prophecy to its conclusion so you can be right and remove uncertainty, those clues, if you pay attention, provide you with a hell of a lot of the information that you need.
+There are clues as to why you suspect your partner of cheating (or whatever it is).
+And unless you’re projecting, so that’s when you’re up to something, feeling bad about it on some level and then looking to dispel that feeling by finding a similar fault in them, or when you’ve already got the story in your head and just want to bring the self-fulfilling prophecy to its conclusion so you can be right and remove uncertainty, those clues, if you pay attention, provide you with a hell of a lot of the information that you need.

-The first thing that you have to admit if you’re tempted to snoop or already have, is that you have trust issues and a relationship without trust is like washing your front but not your back; mucky.
+The first thing you need to admit if you’re tempted to snoop or already have is that you have trust issues.

 Just in case you have any doubts about what snooping involves, here are a few examples: